ccc1236/coinsph-trading-bot/README.md

 ## 📄 License

-This project is open source.
+This project is open source under MIT License.
 Use responsibly and at your own risk.

 ---